Synthetic rubber: Silicone rubber

+Synthesis

+Synthetic rubber is produced by polymerizing petroleum-based monomers.
+This make sure manufacturing process have control over the molecular weight and properties over synthetic rubber molecule (unlike in natural rubber).
+The synthesis mainly occurs through step-growth and chain-growth polymerization.

+In step-growth polymerization, monomers or oligomers combine to form polymers through reactions such as condensation (releasing small byproducts) or polyaddition (without byproducts).

+In chain-growth polymerization, polymer chains grow by adding monomers to reactive sites, initiated by radicals, ions, or coordination catalysts.
+This method includes initiation, propagation, and termination steps.

 Natural vs. synthetic rubber

 Natural rubber, coming from latex of Hevea brasiliensis, is mainly poly-cis-isoprene.

-Synthetic rubber, like other polymers, is made from various petroleum-based monomers.
+Synthetic rubber, like most other polymers, is made from various petroleum-based monomers.

-Some synthetic rubbers are less sensitive to ozone cracking than NR.
-Natural rubber is sensitive owing to the double bonds in its chain structure, but some synthetic rubbers do not possess these bonds and so are more resistant to ozone cracking.
-Examples include Viton rubber, EPDM and butyl rubber.
+Some synthetic rubbers are less sensitive to ozone cracking than natural rubber.
+Natural rubber is sensitive because of the double bonds in its chain structure, but some synthetic rubbers do not possess these bonds and so are more resistant to ozone cracking.
+Examples include Viton rubber, ethylene propylene diene monomer (EPDM), and butyl rubber.

-A new class of synthetic rubber is the thermoplastic elastomers which can be moulded easily unlike conventional NR vulcanized rubber.
+A new class of synthetic rubber is the thermoplastic elastomers which can be moulded easily unlike conventional natural rubber vulcanized rubber.
 Their structure is stabilized by cross-linking by crystallites in the case of polyurethanes or by amorphous domains in the case of SBS block copolymers.